opendocsg/slw-judgments-backfill/2017_SGHC(I)_6/report.md

 **Introduction**

-2       The background and facts surrounding these disputes have been set out in our earlier judgment dated 12 May 2016 for the first tranche of this trial (“Tranche 1”): see _BCBC Singapore Pte Ltd and another v PT Bayan Resources TBK and another_ [2016] 4 SLR 1; [2016] 5 LRC 186 (“the First Judgment”) at [1] – [85].
+2       The background and facts surrounding these disputes have been set out in our earlier judgment dated 12 May 2016 for the first tranche of this trial (“Tranche 1”): see _BCBC Singapore Pte Ltd and another v PT Bayan Resources TBK and another_ <span class="citation">[2016] 4 SLR 1</span>; [2016] 5 LRC 186 (“the First Judgment”) at [1] – [85].
 We will not repeat the same and will only refer to those facts insofar as it is necessary to do so to answer the issues raised in Tranche 2.
 Unless otherwise specified, we adopt the same abbreviations used in the First Judgment.

 3       To recapitulate, in the First Judgment, we determined issues which fell into three categories, _viz_ , funding issues, coal supply issues and counterclaim issues (see the First Judgment at [86]).
 We held, _inter alia_ , as follows: